 This is the best form of payment because it eliminates all service charges.
-Students should be prepared to make payment for tuition, fees, and room/board on the day of registration each semester.
+Students should be prepared to make payment for tuition, fees, and room/board two weeks prior to each semester.
 Checks should be made payable to OC.
-The total cost, excluding financial aid, is approximately \$12,895.
+The total cost, excluding financial aid, is approximately \$13,460.
 The university also accepts four major credit cards (American Express, Discover, MasterCard, and Visa), which can be used to pay any part of the total student charges.
 Those who pay with a credit card will be charged a 2.75% convenience fee.